tensorflow/docs/site/en/api_docs/api_docs/python/tf/gfile/Exists.md

 #### Returns:

 True if the path exists, whether its a file or a directory.
 False if the path does not exist and there are no filesystem errors.

 #### Raises:

-  errors.OpError: Propagates any errors reported by the FileSystem API.
+* <b>`errors.OpError`</b>: Propagates any errors reported by the FileSystem API.